mongodb-labs/atlas-mcp-server/README.md

 }
 ```

-Notes: You can configure the server with atlas access, make sure to follow configuration section for more details.

-Step 2: Try talking to github copilot

-- Can you connect to my mongodb instance?
+Step 2: Follow the [configuration](#configuration) section for more details on how to connect to a MongoDB instance or Atlas.

 ### Claude Desktop